Daemonic ergotropy in continuously-monitored open quantum batteries: A continuously-monitored open quantum battery

 Finally, in Fig.~\ref{f:time2} we consider the other scenario where different unravellings lead to different daemonic ergotropies, that is when the environment is monitored with unit efficiency, but the initial state is mixed.
 In particular, we consider the maximally mixed state $\varrho_0 = \hat{\mathbbm{1}}/2$ as initial state and we plot $\overline{\mathcal{E}}_{\sf unr,\eta}(t)$ as a function of time.
 We observe that at steady state all the unravellings lead to the same value of daemonic ergotropy, equal to the corresponding unconditional energy: the monitoring will eventually purify all the trajectories and thus one falls back into the scenario described in Prop.~\ref{prop2}.
-However, different unravellings lead to a different purification speed, an effect that has been widely discussed in the literature~\cite{Jacobs2003,Combes2006,Wiseman_2006,Jordan2006,Wiseman2008,ruskov_qubit_2012}.
+However, different unravellings lead to a different purification speed, an effect that has been widely discussed in the literature~\cite{jacobsHowProjectQubits2003,combesRapidStateReduction2006,wisemanReconsideringRapidQubit2006,jordanQubitFeedbackControl2006,wisemanOptimalityFeedbackControl2008,ruskovQubitPurificationSpeedup2012}.
 With respect to the scenarios described in these works, we here have a non-trivial system Hamiltonian $\hat{H}_s$ ruling the dynamics, and a fixed jump operator $\hat{c}=\sqrt{\kappa}\hat{\sigma}_-$, representing the interaction between system and environment.
-Remarkably, at small times we find that the purification speed of HeD and, in the second instance, HoD (almost independently on the phase $\phi$) allows to achieve values of daemonic ergotropy evidently larger than the maximum daemonic ergotropy obtainable by starting from a ground state, where the ergotropy corresponds to the amount of energy injected into the system; we can thus conclude that in monitoring-enhanced battery charging protocols, the effects of purification may be more efficient than pure energy injection at small times.
+Remarkably, at small times we find that the purification speed of HeD and, in the second instance, HoD (almost independently on the phase $\phi$) allows to achieve values of daemonic ergotropy evidently larger than the maximum daemonic ergotropy obtainable by starting from a ground state, whose upper bound (the unconditional energy represented as a dotted-gray line in Fig.~\ref{f:time2}) can be interpreted as the amount of energy injected into the system by the driving laser; we can thus conclude that in monitoring-enhanced battery charging protocols, the effects of purification may be more efficient than pure energy injection at small times.
 On the other hand we also observe that PD still yields the lowest values of daemonic ergotropy in the transient leading to steady-state, and for small times the enhancement due to the monitoring respect to the unconditional ergotropy is almost negligible.